singhmeet11/Boosting-Algorithm/README.md

 # Boosting-Algorithm
-Developing boosting algorithms in order to make Quantum Linear Classifiers more strong
+Developing boosting algorithms in order to make Quantum Linear Classifiers more stron.

 ## Approach